allenjedb/allenjedb.github.io/_posts/2022-01-22-Bookstore-Writeup.md

 ---

-Medium rated TryHackMe machine that covers some basic API pentesting and analyzing a C program using **_Ghidra_** to gain Root access.
+Medium rated THM machine that covers some basic API pentesting and analyzing a C program using **_Ghidra_** to gain Root access.

 <!--more-->